 9. Appreciate them for good work

 A lesson for children always works better and stays in the mind when they get appreciation.
 When they do something good, appreciate them and explain how they have displayed one of the fruits of the Spirit.
 Tell them how demonstrating these qualities has a ripple effect, prompting others to do the same, thus creating a society filled with positive people.
-With proper encouragement, your children will bloom into beautiful adults.
+When you encourage positive behavior in children, they bloom into beautiful adults.

 For example, you can appreciate your child’s goodness when they help someone carry grocery bags to the car or volunteer to help a fellow student with homework.
 Good deeds should be celebrated, and they should be commended.
 Talk about how God has been good to you and your family and how you say thanks for it by being good to others.